Rabbit: Folklore and mythology

 The rabbit often appears in folklore as the trickster archetype, as he uses his cunning to outwit his enemies.
 In Central Africa, the common hare (Kalulu) is described as a trickster figure, and in Aztec mythology, a pantheon of four hundred rabbit gods known as Centzon Totochtin, led by Ometochtli or Two Rabbit, represented fertility, parties, and drunkenness.
 Rabbits in the Americas varied in mythological symbolism: in Aztec mythology, they were also associated with the moon, and in Anishinaabe traditional beliefs, held by the Ojibwe and some other Native American peoples, Nanabozho, or Great Rabbit, is an important deity related to the creation of the world.
 More broadly, a rabbit's foot may be carried as an amulet, believed to bring protection and good luck.
 This belief is found in many parts of the world, with the earliest use being recorded in Europe c.
 600 BC.

 Rabbits also appear in Chinese, Vietnamese, Japanese and Korean mythology, though rabbits are a relatively new introduction to some of these regions.
 In Chinese folklore, rabbits accompany Chang'e on the Moon, and the moon rabbit is a prominent symbol in the Mid-Autumn Festival.
 In the Chinese New Year, the zodiacal rabbit or hare is one of the twelve celestial animals in the Chinese zodiac.
 At the time of the zodiacal cycles becoming associated with animals in the Han dynasty, only hares were native to China, with the currently extant breeds of rabbit in China being of European origin.
 The Vietnamese zodiac includes a zodiacal cat in place of the rabbit.
-The most common explanation is that the ancient Vietnamese word for "rabbit" (mao) sounds like the Chinese word for "cat" (卯, mao).
+The most common explanation is that the Vietnamese word for "cat" (mèo) sounds like an old Chinese word for "rabbit" (卯, mao).
 In Japanese tradition, rabbits live on the Moon where they make mochi.
 This comes from interpreting the pattern of dark patches on the moon as a rabbit standing on tiptoes on the left pounding on an usu, a Japanese mortar; in some images, this rabbit is said to be creating a potion of immortality.
 In Korean mythology, as in Japanese, rabbits live on the moon making rice cakes ("tteok" in Korean).

 Rabbits have also appeared in religious symbolism.
 Buddhism, Christianity, and Judaism have associations with an ancient circular motif called the three rabbits (or "three hares").
 Its meaning ranges from "peace and tranquility" to the Holy Trinity.
 The tripartite symbol also appears in heraldry.
 In Jewish folklore, rabbits are associated with cowardice, a usage still current in contemporary Israeli spoken Hebrew.
 The original Hebrew word (shfanim, שפנים) refers to the hyrax, but early translations to English interpreted the word to mean "rabbit", as no hyraxes were known to northern Europe.
 In Greek and Roman mythology, rabbits were associated with the hunting goddesses Artemis and Diana.
 Ancient Greek hunters were instructed to not hunt newborn rabbits, and to leave them "for the goddess".
 The constellation Lepus is named for the rabbit, and was given its name by Ptolemy c.
 150 CE.